-Colonial Revival Architecture of Fort Hancock
+Colonial Revival Architecture

 Captain Arthur Murray was responsible for conceiving the overall layout and architectural look for the post.
 Murray sought advise for his drawings from his friends, New York architects, John M. Carrere and Thomas Hastings.

-The original 1896 plan consisted of 32 buff brick buildings that included officers quarters, barracks, a Bachelor Officers' Quarters, post headquarters, hospital, guardhouse, quartermaster storehouse, and bakery.
+The original 1896 plan consisted of 32 "butter brick" buildings that included officers quarters, barracks, a Bachelor Officers' Quarters, post headquarters, hospital, guardhouse, quartermaster storehouse, and bakery.
 The heavier, more costly buff colored brick was chosen because it was less porous than traditional red brick.
 The foundations were either stone or brick and the roofs were slate.
 The most impressive of the buildings were the 18 homes on "Officers' Row."
 For these, Murray wanted a simple style not "lacking in beauty."
 For simplicity and to reduce maintenance, they were without gingerbread work.
 The four barracks, built across the parade ground from Officers' Row, would have "handsome and massive porches."